kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW7.md

 ## Task 1: Estimating colocalisation between gene expression and disease associations.

-Based on the colocalisation tutorial available [here](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/colocalisation/Introduction_to_coloc.md) and using the default prior probabilites of coloc (p1 = p2 = 1e-4, p12 = 1e-5), estimate the colocalisation.
+Based on the colocalisation tutorial available [here](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/colocalisation/Introduction_to_coloc.md) and using the default prior probabilites of coloc (p1 = p2 = 1e-4, p12 = 1e-5), estimate the posterior probability of colocalisation between the following traits:

+ - Expression of PTK2B gene in the naive condition and Alzheimer's disease.
+ - Expression of

 ## Task 2: Understanding the impact of prior probabilities on colocalisation.